finkef/react-native-tailwind.macro/README.md

 ### Using the `tw` prop

 The best and easiest usage is to simply use the `tw` prop that is artificially added to all JSX elements.
-Under the hood, the macro removes the `tw` prop completely and instead applies or extends a `style` prop and also adds a web-only media id used to apply CSS-based media queries.
+Under the hood, the macro removes the `tw` prop completely and instead applies or extends a `style` prop and also adds a web-only data-tw id used to apply CSS-based media queries.

 All you have to do is have _any_ import of react-native-tailwind.macro in your file, either `import "react-native-tailwind.macro"` or `import { /* whatever import you need */ } from "react-native-tailwind.macro"`.